opensemanticworld/osw-ansible/README.md

     ansible-playbook -i inventory.yml playbooks/install.yml
     ```

     This will run the `install.yml` playbook only.
 Be aware of the dependencies of the playbooks.
-For example, the `osw.yml` playbook depends on the `install.yml` playbook.
-You need to set up the right dependencies by yourself if you run the playbooks separately or applying your own modifications to match your needs.
+For instance, the `osw.yml` playbook depends on the order of `install.yml` and `caddy.yml` playbooks.
+You need to set up the right dependencies by yourself, if you run the playbooks separately or applying your own modifications to match your needs.

 ## Authors